bakkerjarr/DevConfig/README.md

 # DevConfig

-Contains configuration details and settings for text editors and IDEs.
+Contains configuration and settings for shells, text editors and IDEs.